w-k-s/Salesforce-Loyalty-Experiment/README.md

 - [x] 3.
 Issue raffle tickets when a transaction is done.
 - [x] 4.
 Autorenew PubSub Subscription
 - [x] 5.
 Use CDC instead of Platform Events
 - [ ] 6.
+Setup DB connectivity
+- [ ] 7.
 Setup request/response, model classes to make the code clearer (Should I migrate to TypeScript?)
-- [ ] 7.
+- [ ] 8.
 Authenticated API

 ## Useful Resource